CreworkTeam/b2b-website/src/content/blogs/MVP vs Prototype Simple Explanation Key Differences Examples 2025 Guide.md

 4. Iterate again
 5. Scale

-Prototyping saves founders from rebuilding later and helps avoid wrong features.
+Prototyping saves founders from rebuilding later and helps avoid wrong features.If you are still shaping your product direction you can read our guide on [how to think of startup ideas](blog/how-to-think-of-startup-ideas-that-actually-work) to get clarity before you build anything.

 ## Real Examples

 ### Example: Food Delivery App

 Prototype: Clickable mockup with browsing and checkout flow
 MVP: Simple app with ordering and manual courier coordination

 ### Example: AI Resume Builder

 Prototype: Figma screens with a resume preview
 MVP: A form with an AI prompt generating resumes

 ### Example: Co-living App

 Prototype: Screens showing rent, tickets, events, and points
 MVP: Login, rent information, ticketing, and basic points

 ## People Also Ask (PAA) Answers